tempo-eng/kanjivg-js/README.md

 A TypeScript/JavaScript library for looking up Japanese Kanji with stroke order animations and React integration.

 This package is forked from [kanjiVG](https://github.com/KanjiVG/kanjivg), a python project for generating kanji vector graphics.
 KanjiVG-js makes KanjiVG available for integration into javascript/typescript based webapps.
-A live demonstration can be found at [kanji-companion](https://kanji-companion.com/flashcard/kanji).
+A live demonstration can be found at [kanji companion](https://kanji-companion.com/flashcard/kanji).

 ## Features